DeJure12705/DeJure12705/README.md

 🤔 I’m looking for help with... figuring out how my code works after a week of not looking at it😎.

-💬 Ask me about... absolutely anything—just don’t expect a correct answer😇.
+💬 Ask me about... absolutely anything just don’t expect a correct answer😇.

 📫 How to reach me: Send a carrier pigeon or, you know, just DM me🕊️.